oskardudycz/event-driven.io/content/posts/2023-05-28--i_will_just_add_one_more_field/index.pl.md

 Most event stores provide the possibility to provide custom event metadata (see docs for [Marten](https://martendb.io/events/metadata.html), [EventStoreDB](https://developers.eventstore.com/server/v22.10/streams.html#event-metadata), [Axon](https://docs.axoniq.io/reference-guide/axon-framework/messaging-concepts/anatomy-message)).
 We can put some common properties that are not part of the business process but help us make technical processing easier.

-Of course, we need to be careful not to use it too much to cheat and make it our open dump for everything.
+Of course, we need to be careful not to use it too much to cheat and make it our open dump for everything. **Read more in [Using event metadata in event-driven projections](/pl/projections_and_event_metadata/).**

 **Still, providing a customer id as metadata sounds like a decent move for our case.** That looks like something that could potentially be a reusable concept, also for diagnostics and tracing.
 We could use it to correlate our event with the read model.